derektypist/derek-dhammaloka-cv/README.md

 # Derek Dhammaloka CV

 Welcome to Derek Dhammaloka's CV.
 The purpose of this project is to provide information on Interests, GitHub, Resume and Contact.
 A copy of the CV can be viewed and/or downloaded.
+All images are for illustration purposes only.

 ![Home Page](assets/images/homepage.png)